VOLTTRON/volttron/docs/source/introduction/definitions.rst

   Remote Procedure Call
     Protocol used to request services of another computer located elsewhere on the network or on a different network.

-  SSH (Secure Shell)
+  SSH
-    Secure Shell is a network protocol providing encryption and authentication of data using public-key cryptography.
+    `Secure Shell` is a network protocol providing encryption and authentication of data using public-key cryptography.

-  SSL (Secure Sockets Layer)
+  SSL
-    Secure Sockets Layer is a technology for encryption and authentication of network traffic based on a chain of trust.
+    `Secure Sockets Layer` is a technology for encryption and authentication of network traffic based on a chain of trust.

-  TLS (Transport Layer Security)
+  TLS
-    Transport Layer Security is the successor to SSL.
+    `Transport Layer Security` is the successor to SSL.

-  ZeroMQ (also ØMQ)
+  ZeroMQ
-    A library used for inter-process and inter-computer communication.
+    (also ØMQ) A library used for inter-process and inter-computer communication.

 VOLTTRON Terms